Loans to Avoid

 Most financial scams are aimed at America’s youngest and oldest adults.
 Find out how to avoid them.

-Financial scammers have never been more prevalent and they often prey on individuals who previously have been denied a loan.
+Plainly, financial scammers never have been more prevalent, or enjoyed greater success.
+Often, these ne’er-do-wells prey on vulnerable individuals and many of those happen to be folks who previously have been denied a loan.

-There are definitely loans to avoid, so consumers must recognize the signs for scams and how to identify them, while also knowing how to spot a legitimate loan company.
+These scams definitely are loans to avoid, so consumers must recognize the signs and how to identify them — while still knowing how to spot a legitimate loan company.

 How Widespread Are Financial Scams?

 About one-in-three adults is a target of financial scammers, who don’t — despite popular opinion — discriminate by age.
 Americans are soft touches across generations: Millennials are as readily duped as Baby Boomers and Gen Xers.
 Only the strategies vary.

 The FTC reports Millennials are more likely to be tripped up by internet shopping fraud, business imposter scams, government imposter scams, fake checks, investment schemes, work-at-home scams, and unworthy debt management agencies.

 By contrast, Millennials are less likely than those 40-plus to be duped by tech-support and romance scams.